ni/measurement-plugin-python/ni_measurementlink_generator/README.md

 ## Introduction

-MeasurementLink Code Generator for Python (`ni-measurement-generator`) is a tool for generating measurement plugins.
+MeasurementLink Code Generator for Python (`ni-measurementlink-generator`) is a tool for generating measurement plugins.

-For installation and usage, see [MeasurementLink Support for Python (`ni-measurement-service`)](https://pypi.org/project/ni-measurement-service/).
+For installation and usage, see [MeasurementLink Support for Python (`ni-measurementlink-service`)](https://pypi.org/project/ni-measurementlink-service/).

 ---